rjw245/rjw245.github.io/_posts/blog/2017-02-19-fpga_setup.md

 [Link to baseline pinouts for the DE2i-150.](https://cloud.altera.com/devstore/platform/?board=53){:target="_blank"}

 They host pinouts for revisions B and C of the board.
-To find out which revision yours is, look at the bottom left corner of the undersize of the board, as shown below:
+To find out which revision yours is, look at the bottom left corner of the underside of the board, as shown below:

 <figure class="full">
     <img src="/assets/img/quartus_install/de2i-150_rev.jpg">